-Sydney’s iconic City Gym gets $1.5 million ‘face lift’
+Sydney’s iconic City Gym gets $1.5 million makeover

 “Not only do we offer the best weight-training equipment on the market, we also offer functional training, group fitness, pilates and yoga.
 It’s a one-stop-shop [which] offers the best instructors, the best equipment, the whole package all in one.”

 The gym’s major facelift includes upgrades to existing equipment and additions of new facilities, which have rejuvenated the Darlinghurst staple.
-The ‘face lift’ includes a new café offering fresh food and City Gym’s famous protein shakes, a professional boxing and training area, and a newly refurbished mind and body fitness group space.
+It also includes a new café offering fresh food and City Gym’s famous protein shakes, a professional boxing and training area, and a newly refurbished mind and body fitness group space.

 Sydney’s self-care spike has also hit the newly renovated gym, with the gym recently adding a recovery/rehab room and a new beauty hub for body therapies.